Custom aggregate in Blazor DataGrid

-• Set the AggregateType as Custom in GridAggregateColumn component.
+• Set the AggregateType as Custom in the GridAggregateColumn component.

-The custom aggregate function will be invoked differently for total and group aggregations:
+The custom aggregate function is invoked differently based on the context:

-Total Aggregation: The custom aggregate function will be called with the whole dataset and the current aggregate column object as arguments.
+• Total Aggregation: The function receives the entire dataset and the current aggregate column object.

-Group Aggregation: The custom aggregate function will be called with the current group details and the aggregate column object as arguments.
+• Group Aggregation: The function receives the current group details and the aggregate column object.

 @using Syncfusion.Blazor.Grids